MULTIMEDIA

 · Contact

-"Anime Music Videos" have become almost a prerequisite for anime fansites, these days (more specifically, DragonBall-fansites).
+"Anime Music Videos" had become almost a prerequisite for anime fansites (more specifically, DragonBall-fansites).
 Why is this?
 Taking something from our own culture (the music, generally) and the animation from Japan, and combining them, results in an end product that we can say we, as fans, have helped to create.
-It's something new that fans can do to show their appreciation and sheer fandom, much along the same lines as fanart and fanfics.
+It's something new that fans can do to show their appreciation and sheer love for the fandom, much along the same lines as fanart and fanfics.

 [ Project "Doomrider" - Collaborative DBZ AMV Project ]